mccrudd3n/mywebsite/content/certifications/business/_index.md

 ---
 title: "Business"
-description: "Profits is better than Wages"
+description: "Profits is better than wages - Jim Rohn"
 ---